-3. VA will utilize the ranked scores of applications as the primary basis for selection.
-However, VA will also utilize the following considerations in 38 CFR 62.23(d) to select applicants for funding:
+3. VA will also utilize the following considerations, in 38 CFR 62.23(d), to select applicants for funding:

 (a) Give preference to applications that provide or coordinate the provision of supportive services for very lowincome Veteran families transitioning from homelessness to permanent housing.
-Consistent with this preference, where other funds from community resources are not readily available for temporary financial assistance, applicants are required to spend no less than 60 percent of all budgeted temporary financial assistance on participants occupying permanent housing as defined in 38 CFR 62.11(b).
-Waivers to this 60 percent requirement may be requested when grantees can demonstrate significant local progress towards eliminating homelessness in the target service area.
-Waiver requests must include data from authoritative sources such as USICH certification, that a community has ended homelessness as defined by Federal Benchmarks and Criteria or has reached Community Solution's Functional Zero.
-Waivers for the 60 percent requirement may also be requested for services provided to rural Indian tribal areas and other rural areas where shelter capacity is insufficient to meet local need.
-Waiver requests must include an endorsement by the impacted CoC explicitly stating that a shift in resources from rapid re-housing to prevention will not result in an increase in homelessness.
+Consistent with this preference, where other funds from community resources are not readily available for temporary financial assistance, applicants are required to spend no less than 60% of all budgeted temporary financial assistance on participants occupying permanent housing as defined in 38 CFR 62.11(b).
+Waivers to this 60% requirement may be requested when grantees can demonstrate significant local progress towards eliminating homelessness in the target service area.
+Waiver requests must include data from authoritative sources such as USICH certification, that a community has ended homelessness, as defined by Federal Benchmarks and Criteria, or has reached Community Solution's Functional Zero.
+Waivers for the 60% requirement may also be requested for services provided to rural Indian tribal areas and other rural areas where shelter capacity is insufficient to meet local need.
+Waiver requests must include an endorsement by the impacted CoC explicitly stating that a shift in resources from rapid rehousing to prevention will not result in an increase in homelessness.